Butternut Squash Pasta Carbonara

 - Meanwhile, cook linguine to al dente in a large pot of salted water according to directions on package (ideally time it so pasta finishes cooking nearly the same time as the sauce is finished in the next step below).
 Drain and reserve 1 cup pasta water.

-- Let simmered squash mixture cool for a few minutes then transfer mixture to a blender (reserve skillet) and add cream to blender (with hot liquids your blender should be no more than half full so if you have a smaller blender work in two batches), cover with lid then remove lids center insert.
+- Let simmered squash mixture cool for a few minutes then transfer mixture to a blender (reserve skillet) and add cream to blender*, cover with lid then remove lids center insert.
 While holding a folded kitchen towel over lid blend mixture until smooth.

 - Recipe source: adapted slightly from Bon Appetit